Welcome to St James!

 Our three Sunday gatherings (usually called ‘services’) are at 9am, 10.30am, and 6pm.
 Most people arrive within a few minutes of the start time to find a seat and get settled.

 What will Church be like?

 Each of our three Sunday services has its own ‘flavour’, but they have much in common.
 Each runs for around 65-75 minutes and includes singing, a time of prayer, a reading from the Bible and a 25 minute Bible talk (usually called a sermon) explaining its relevance for our lives today.
-There is a time to chat over food and drink after the service.

 How should I dress?